 Now, let’s say you enter a hotel room that has a Murphy bed neatly concealed between cupboards.
 Imagine entering a hotel room only to find a big, empty space where a bed ought to be – wouldn’t that be slightly disorienting?

 This is precisely what happens when software applications don’t prioritize the objects the users are actually looking for.
+Defining objects is a crucial step in ensuring that the design aligns with user objectives.
 It’s what causes confusion and frustration in users.
 It goes without saying that users come to an app with a fixed objective in mind, therefore, it makes sense to design the product based on fulfilling those objectives.

 What is Object-oriented UX?